fusionlaboratories/fusionchain/keyring/README.md

 Keyring operators can directly charge a fee for key- and signature requests that will be paid in the native currency or possibly other IBC tokens in the future.
 This directly creates a revenue stream for keyring operators to the respective keyring address.
 Keyring admins can manage these funds.

-A keyring object is managed on-chain by keyring admin.
+A keyring object is managed on-chain by keyring admins.
 Apart from managing the keyring's funds, the admin can define certain policies that need to be met when managing the keyring.
-For example, a keyring policy defines how a keyring party is added
+For example, a keyring policy defines how a keyring party is added.

 ## Keyring Onboarding